The Difference Between Retinol and Retinoids

 How do you use a retinoid or retinol?

 Whether you’re using an over-the-counter retinol or prescription retinoid, it’s best to use them at night, since retinoic acid can make your skin more sensitive to UV rays and sunlight, further decreasing the efficacy of the product.
-Retinol and retinoids “can be irritating, especially with initial use, so it’s best to apply it every other night for the first two to four weeks while your skin adjusts, and then use it nightly,” says Dr. Aimee Paik, a board-certified dermatologist and Medical Director of Apostrophe.
+Retinol and retinoids “can be irritating, especially with initial use, so it’s best to apply it every other night for the first two to four weeks while your skin adjusts, and then use it nightly,” says Dr. Aimee Paik, a board-certified dermatologist.

 If you’re someone who has very sensitive skin or has a history of severe eczema, Dr. Paik suggests avoiding retinol and retinoids.
 “Patients with rosacea tend to have very sensitive skin and usually can only tolerate a retinoid/retinol very cautiously,” she says.